🧩 Introduction

 — Restoring Hope, Paul, Burbee, & Arnzen, 2023, Focus on the Family Publishing, p.
 334

-In Restoring Hope (2023), the same authors reused these very same internal figures—originally based on 71 couples who responded to 24-month surveys out of more than 1,000 who attended—as if they were new research evidence:
+In Restoring Hope (2023), the same authors reused these very same internal figures—originally based on 84 couples (71 still married) who responded to 24-month surveys out of more than 1,043 who attended—as if they were new research evidence:

 The book describes these outcomes as “surprisingly consistent and unusually effective,” yet admits they come from “ministry follow-ups,” not from independent research.
-What’s missing is peer review, transparency, and disclosure of failure rates.
+What’s missing is transparency and disclosure of failure rates.

-Fourteen years later, Hope Restored still cites the same internal survey as proof of “miraculous” results—without a single peer-reviewed study to support them.
+Fourteen years later, Hope Restored still cites the same internal survey as proof of “miraculous” results—without a single independent scientifically valid study to support them.

 ⚖️ Ethical Implications: When Marketing Masquerades as Science